LV ellipsoid coupled to a 0D circulatory model and a 0D cell model#

 )

-INFO INFO:cardiac_geometries.geometry:Reading geometry from lv_ellipsoid-time-dependent geometry.py:145
+INFO INFO:cardiac_geometries.geometry:Reading geometry from lv_ellipsoid-time-dependent geometry.py:323

-Next we transform the geometry to a HeartGeometry
+Next we transform the geometry to a HeartGeometry object

-geometry = fenicsx_pulse.HeartGeometry.from_cardiac_geometries(geo, metadata={"quadrature_degree": 6})
+geometry = pulse.HeartGeometry.from_cardiac_geometries(geo, metadata={"quadrature_degree": 6})

-material_params = fenicsx_pulse.HolzapfelOgden.transversely_isotropic_parameters()
+material_params = pulse.HolzapfelOgden.transversely_isotropic_parameters()

-material = fenicsx_pulse.HolzapfelOgden(f0=geo.f0, s0=geo.s0, **material_params) # type: ignore
+material = pulse.HolzapfelOgden(f0=geo.f0, s0=geo.s0, **material_params) # type: ignore

-Ta = fenicsx_pulse.Variable(dolfinx.fem.Constant(geometry.mesh, dolfinx.default_scalar_type(0.0)), "kPa")
+Ta = pulse.Variable(dolfinx.fem.Constant(geometry.mesh, dolfinx.default_scalar_type(0.0)), "kPa")

-active_model = fenicsx_pulse.ActiveStress(geo.f0, activation=Ta)
+active_model = pulse.ActiveStress(geo.f0, activation=Ta)

 a compressible material model